 And a voice drouns the hale o’ the psalms an’ the paraphrases,

 Cryin’ ‘Jean, Jean, Jean!’

 Violet Jacob received an honorary degree from the University of Edinburgh in 1936.
-Scotland has taken her poetry to heart – her poem ‘The Wild Geese’ was shortlisted in BBC Radio Scotland’s poll of the nation’s favourite poems in 2006.
-It has been set to music, becoming a very popular song, suffused with the exile’s longing for home: ‘There’s muckle lyin’ ‘yont the Tay that’s mair to me nor life.’
+Scotland had taken her poetry to heart, and there it has remained – her poem ‘The Wild Geese’ was shortlisted for BBC Radio Scotland’s poll of the nation’s favourite poems in 2006.
+That poem has been set to music, becoming a popular song, suffused with the exile, longing for home: ‘There’s muckle lyin’ ‘yont the Tay that’s mair to me nor life.’